 Back in June, the Financial Conduct Authority (FCA) warned Buy Back Loan Scheme lenders that there would be a surge of struggling businesses that could not pay back the emergency loans and that the lenders should be prepared.

-The FCA has consulted with banks, debt collectors and loan providers with an aim to agree on guidance for best practice to assist businesses if they are unable to meet the repayments of the Buy Back Loan they took out.
+The FCA has consulted with banks, debt collectors and loan providers with an aim to agree on guidance for best practices to assist businesses if they are unable to meet the repayments of the Bounce Back Loan they took out.